melaniehoff/Peer-to-Peer-Folder-Poetry/test.md

 **Javascript vs. Python**
 To read a great article on the difference between Javascript and Python, [check here](https://skillcrush.com/2019/03/15/python-vs-javascript/)!
-- My super short distinction is Javascript is for making dynamic websites.
-I lives and breathes in _the Browser_.
-Python, is way more of an all-purpose programming language for millions of computational uses including on the web (but not in the browser).
+- My top-level distinction is Javascript is for making dynamic websites.
+Javascript lives and breathes in _the Browser_. - Python, is way more of an all-purpose programming language for millions of computational uses including on the web (in servers but not in the browser).

 **Variables**